-You can read more about my Six Week Challenge here!
+Go here to read more about my Six Week Challenge!
 You can start it at any time and take it at your own pace.

 In my course, I will teach you how to use both big hoops on your body and small hoops to do a lot of fun tricks.
 That’s why I offer the combo packages with the variety of hoops.
 You will have an amazing foundation to develop your own unique hoop flow!!!